markqvist/Reticulum/README.md

     - Sequencing, transfer coordination and checksumming is automatic
     - The API is very easy to use, and provides transfer progress
  - Efficient link establishment
-    - Total bandwidth cost of setting up a link is only 409 bytes
+    - Total bandwidth cost of setting up a link is 3 packets totalling 409 bytes
     - Low cost of keeping links open at only 0.62 bits per second

 ## Where can Reticulum be used?